 Susan Fonseca is an internationally recognized thought leader and advocate for empowering women.
 An anthropologist and lawyer, Susan grew up in Honduras and has been a keynote speaker at NASA, Forbes Women, Clinton Foundation, Future of Americas Summit, APEC, IDB Demand Solutions, STEM Summit, and TEDx.

 During her impressive career, Susan negotiated diplomatic and international collaboration with Central American presidents, ambassadors, U.S. State officials, and industry CEOs that culminated in the successful vote and passage of the U.S. & Dominican Republic – Central American Free Trade Agreement (DR-CAFTA).
 In addition, she has produced technical and scientific conferences (e.g., Life Extension Conference, Singularity Summits, Aging Conference, Convergence 08).

 Susan’s focus is to create strategic alliances and global networks that empower, inspire, and drive positive change.

 Susan Fonseca’s organizations and affiliations:

 SheWorks!
 Co-Founder: SheWorks! is a California-based benefit corporation that connects vetted professional women from around the world with employment opportunities via cloud technology.

-Women@The Frontier: Founder: Women@TheFrontier is a forum highlighting female change-agents who are leveraging exponential technologies and innovative platforms to address global grand challenges.
+Women@The Frontier, CEO and Founding Member: Women@TheFrontier is a forum highlighting female change-agents who are leveraging exponential technologies and innovative platforms to address global grand challenges.